 Some of the most common symptoms include:

 · Chest tightness and heaviness

 · Trouble inhaling and exhaling

 CAUSES/TRIGGERS OF ASTHMA

 A combination of environmental and genetic factors may cause asthma.
 Asthma does run in families and exposure to allergens, certain viral infections,or other environmental factors can contribute to development of asthma.

 · Dust mites

 · Frequent breathing of cold air

-Asthma most often starts during the childhood years for most patients.
-It is also very common for parents to not think about their children having asthma.
-It is estimated that from the 25 million asthma patients in the US alone, 7 million are children.
-Commonly, children develop it before the age of 5.
-A wheezing or whistling sound while breathing for children, coughing, rapid or labored breathing or child complaining about chest pain and early fatigue might be some of the symptoms for children.
+Asthma oftenoccurs during the childhood years.
+It is estimated that of the 25 million asthma patients in the U.S. alone, 7 million are children, many of which develop symptoms before the age of 5.
+Symptoms include a wheezing or whistling sound while breathing, coughing, rapid, or labored breathing.
+Additionally, be aware ifyour child is complaining about chest pain and fatigues easily.

-For children, one of the leading causes of emergency room visits is asthma.
+In fact, one of the leading causes of emergency room visits for children is asthma.
 Children are also most likely to miss or skip school as a result of asthma attacks and conditions.
-Some children may grow out of these symptoms while for some they might continue in adulthood and later ages.
-As lungs grow in size and hormones change for people with age, changes in asthmatic conditions occur as well.
+Whilesome children may grow out of these symptoms as they get older, people diagnosed with asthma in adulthood will most likely experience this as a chronic condition.